POPULATION

 There is a maternal subsidy for women without a valid employment contract, paid by the Social Security Superintendence.

-The labor code of Chile provides a paid paternity leave of 5 days to employees, which can be used continuously or distributed within the first month of the birth of child.
+The Chilean Labor Code provides employees with paid paternity leave of 5 days, which can be used within the first month from the date of birth.
+The leave must be used continuously, excluding weekly rest days.
 The leave is to be paid by the employer.
-Employees who adopt a child younger than 6 months are also entitled to paternity leave.
+Employees who adopt a child are also entitled to paternity leave.

-If the mother died during childbirth or during the period of maternity leave after it, remaining leave is transferred to the father or to whomever custody of the minor was granted
+If the mother died during childbirth or during the period of maternity leave, the remaining leave and allowance is transferred to the father or to whomever custody of the minor was granted.

 Effective September 1, 2022, social security coverage and employment protections will extend to those employed by digital platforms, and those employees will be classified as either formal employees or self-employed.
 The extended protections allow employees of digital platforms to access old-age, disability, and survivor pensions as well as health insurance and other social security benefits.